Clinton L. Hare: Coaching career

 After graduating from Yale, Hare returned to Indianapolis in 1887 and became a football coach at Butler, where his teams won two successive state championships.
 In 1890, Hare became the third head football coach at Purdue University in West Lafayette, Indiana.
+He was succeeded by fellow Yale alumnus, Billy Crawford, as Butler's coach.
+Merrill Moores and some of Hare's other friends in Indianapolis felt that Hare had been unfair to Butler in leaving for Purdue.
+Crawford was also determined to "get back" at Hare, with whom he had a personal rivalry dating back to a political fight at Yale.

-He coached the Purdue football team that season to a record of 3–3.
+Hare coached the 1890 Purdue football team to a record of 3–3.
 Purdue won each of its two home games in convincing fashion, shutting out Wabash, 54–0, on October 24 and Illinois, 62–0, on November 22.
 They also shut out DePauw in Greencastle, Indiana, 32–0.
 Purdue suffered its worst loss of the season on November 1 in Ann Arbor, falling to Michigan by a score of 34 to six.
-Hare's squad also dropped their season opener in Chicago on October 18 to the Chicago University Football Club, 10–6, and their season finale on November 27 against Hare's former team, Butler, by a score of 12 to 10.
+Hare's squad also dropped their season opener in Chicago on October 18 to the Chicago All-University team, 10–6, and their season finale on November 27 against Hare's former team, Butler, by a score of 12 to 10.
 With their wins over DePauw and Wabash and their loss to Butler, Purdue tallied a 2–1 mark against their opponents from within the state of Indiana.
 Hare's team finished second place in the Indiana Intercollegiate Athletic Association to Butler, who beat all three of their in-state foes and was awarded the state championship.

 The following year, in 1891, Hare coached the football team at DePauw University.
 In his one season with DePauw, he guided his team to a record of 3–1.
 DePauw opened the season with strong wins over Butler and Indiana, but lost on November 7 to Hare's former team, Purdue, in West Lafayette, by a score of 30 to zero.
 The season concluded with DePauw's acceptance of a forfeit from Wabash.